devscoutsweden/devscout/README.md

 # Usage

 - You'll need generic build essentials for Linux (and ofc, you need to run Linux).
-You can install build essentials on Ubuntu using `# apt-get install build-essentials` or on Fedora using `# yum install make automake gcc gcc-c++ kernel-devel`
+You can install build essentials on Ubuntu/Debian using `# apt-get install build-essentials` or on Fedora/RHEL/CentOS using `# yum install make automake gcc gcc-c++ kernel-devel` (assuming yum is installed)

 You _should_ be able to compile the kernel module by simply run `make`, if not, please troubleshoot or file an issue on GitHub.